BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 #### CoreDNS:
 - It watches K8S Api for new services, it will creates a DNS record

-#### More note about Service:
+#### More notes about the Service:
 - When a Service is created with a selector, Kubernetes automatically creates an Endpoints object and populates it with the IPs and ports of Pods that match the selector.
 Whenever the set of Pods matching the selector changes, the Endpoints object is automatically updated.

 # Conclusion:
-- with help of chatGPT, some explanation much better
+- with the help of chatGPT, some explanations are much better
 - re-memorized for my knowledge about k8s networking

 # What's next in part 2?